-have read the above and l agree to abide by the Safer Worki ng Practice (Code of Conduct.
+I have read the above and agree to abide by the Safer Working Practice Code of Conduct.
 I agree to the school carrying out a DBS check if they choose to.

+Signed

-Signed The Headteacher and the Gov made for the safety and care or Headteacher young people and adults i • of the arrang ements
+The Headteacher and the Governors of Maybury Primary School thank you for your support of the arrangements made for the safety and care of young people and adults in our school community.